gsoules/MkDocs/digital-archive/docs/user/viewing-related-items.md

 ![Relationships visualization](viewing-related-items-1.jpg)

-To keep the diagram from becoming too cluttered, groups of two or more items having the same relationship to their primary item are consolidated into expandable purple dots.
+To keep the visualization diagram from becoming too cluttered, groups of two or more items having the same relationship to their primary item are consolidated into expandable purple dots.
 The number inside the purple dot indicates the number of items in the group.

-When you click on a purple dot, the graph changes to show those items.
+When you click on a purple dot, the visualization changes to display those items.
 The screenshot below shows what you see when you click on the purple dot that has "5" in the center.

 ![Relationships visualization expanded](viewing-related-items-3.jpg)

-In the expanded graph, you can click on the purple dot in the center, or click on the primary item at upper right, to go back to the previous graph.
+In the expanded visualization, you can click on the purple dot in the center, or click on the primary item at upper right, to go back to the previous visualization.
 In any visualization, you can click on a thumbnail to go to that item's page.

 ---